tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 Open the starter Jupyter notebook and complete the following tasks.

-### 1. Retrieve the documents IDs and text of the U.S. presidential inaugural addresses
+### 1. Retrieve the Document IDs and Text of the US Presidential Inaugural Addresses

-In the `inaugural` module, the `fileids()` function retrieves each document's name, where the year of the inaugural address and the President's last name can be identified.
+In the `inaugural` module, the `fileids()` function retrieves each document's name, where the year of the inaugural address and the president's last name can be identified.
 This document name represents a unique identifier (ID) for each text in the corpus.

-The `raw()` function receives as argument the ID for any given inaugural address and returns the text of the speech delivered by the President.
+The `raw()` function receives as argument the ID for any given inaugural address and returns the text of the speech delivered by the president.

 Use the `fileids()` and `raw()` functions to retrieve the following data from the `inaugural` corpus.